CommunistMountain/BalanceModFork/README_new.md

         <li>ASTEROID_DERELICT_SHIP: When you choose to "Grab the stasis chamber", you have a 10% chance getting Ruwen immediately instead of the Stasis Pod.</li>
         <li>AUTO_HACKER: Now disables 1 level of your Shields, instead of half of your Shield levels rounded up.</li>
         <li>CRYSTAL_CACHE: Engines blue option level requirement from 7 to 4.</li>
+        <li>ESCORT_BEACON: Advanced FTL Navigation 2 can be used for the Advanced FTL Navigation blue option.</li>
         <li>FLAGSHIP_CONSTRUCTION: Defeating the Flagship under construction will give Advanced FTL Navigation, and Fleet delay from 2 to 1.</li>
         <li>FUEL_FOR_DRONE: Drone parts received from 1-3 to 2-4.</li>
         <li>LANIUS_RESEARCHER_CRAFT: Choosing to craft an augment now always gives Reconstructive Teleport instead of a random AE augment.</li>